 What was now called Old Meetinghouse Hill returned to use as a farm field.
 The Strong family bought the field with its red barn in 1900.
 It had been allowed to deteriorate but the Strong's drained the wetlands, improved the pasture and used it primarily for their herd of dairy cows, which were moved from the field to the farm for milking each day for over a hundred years.

 » Go to The Barn At Meetinghouse Hill

 When Norman Strong died in 2010 this part of his Heritage Farm was left to his heirs in the Strong Family Trust.
 In 2014 the Trust decided to sell the fields.
-To preserve this important piece of Vernon's heritage, and one of the last reminders of our agricultural heritage, Meetinghouse Hill, LLC was formed, purchased the 33 acre property with another 18 acre field on West Road and are working to preserve it and make it accessible for town residents and future generations.
+To preserve this important piece of Vernon's heritage, and one of the last reminders of our agricultural heritage, the community raised $1,000,000 in grants and community donations, purchased the 33-acre property with another 18-acre field on West Road and returned it to the Strong Familly Farm, LLC.
+The development rights are held by CT Farmland Trust such that the field can only be used for agriculture.
+The fields are also accessible for walking by town residents and future generations.

 The story of Meetinghouse Hill is forgotten or was never known by most people in town.
-But it reminds us of where we came from, where we are today, and what we preserved for tomorrow.
+But it reminds us of where we came from, where we are today, and what we want to preserve for tomorrow.